Naresh-812/MIPS32_pipelined_5-stage_processor/README.md

-# MIPS32_pipelined_5-stage_processor
-Here’s a professional and clean `README.md` write-up you can use for your GitHub repository showcasing your **MIPS32 5-Stage Pipelined Processor**.
-You can copy, paste, and customize it further as needed:

----

 # 🧠 MIPS32 5-Stage Pipelined Processor

 This project implements a 5-stage pipelined MIPS32 processor in Verilog HDL, supporting Register-type (R-type), Immediate-type (I-type), and Jump-type (J-type) instructions.
 The processor adheres to the classic 5-stage MIPS pipeline architecture: